Emergency Department Alternatives to Opioids Program

-This funding opportunity provides financial support to hospitals and emergency departments to implement non-opioid pain management strategies and reduce reliance on opioid medications in acute care settings.
+This funding opportunity provides financial support to hospitals and emergency departments to implement non-opioid pain management strategies and improve care for patients with opioid use disorder.

 Award Range